ctrlplusb/easy-peasy/README.md

 <summary>Arguments</summary>
 <p>

+  - action (Function, required)

+    The action definition.
+It receives the following arguments:

     - `state` (Object, required)

       The part of the state tree that the action is against.
 You can mutate this state value directly as required by the action.
 Under the hood we convert these mutations into an update against the Redux store.

     - `payload` (Any)

       The payload, if any, that was provided to the action.

 When your model is processed by Easy Peasy to create your store all of your actions will be made available against the store's `dispatch`.
 They are mapped to the same path as they were defined in your model.
 You can then simply call the action functions providing any required payload.
 See the example below.
 </p>